P314159i/A-Maze-ing/README.md

 maze.generate()

 grid = maze.get_grid()

 solution = maze.solve()
 ```

-`width` and `height` set the maze size. `myseed` controls reproducibility. `entry` and
-`exitt` are `(x, y)` coordinates, and `perfect` selects the generation mode.
+`width` and `height` set the maze size. `myseed` controls reproducibility. `entry` and `exitt` are `(x, y)` coordinates, and `perfect` selects the generation mode.

-`get_grid()` returns the generated structure as a two-dimensional list of integer wall
-values. `solve()` returns a shortest valid path as a string of direction characters.
+`get_grid()` returns the generated structure as a two-dimensional list of integer wall values. `solve()` returns a shortest valid solution path as a string of direction characters.

 ## Team and project management

 ### Roles

-- **Parvin Ghasemi** - primary work on configuration parsing, output handling, testing,
-  integration, and visualizer improvements.
+- **Parvin Ghasemi** - primary work on configuration parsing, output handling, testing, integration, and visualizer, .toml file, improvements.
-- **Parvin Diyanati** - primary work on maze generation, solving, interactive
-  visualization, and integration.
+- **Parvin Diyanati** - primary work on maze generation, testing, visualization, packaging, and integration.

-Both members worked on integration, debugging, review, and final project compliance.
+Both members worked on debugging, review, and final project compliance.

 ### Planning and evolution

 The project began with separate work on parsing, maze generation, solving, and output.
-As the modules were integrated, work shifted toward validating interactions between them,
-meeting the perfect/non-perfect maze constraints, improving the terminal visualizer, and
-adding regression tests.
-The final phase focused on edge cases, packaging, linting,
-licensing, and documentation.
+As the modules were integrated, work shifted toward validating interactions between them, meeting the perfect/non-perfect maze constraints, improving the terminal visualizer, and adding regression tests.
+The final phase focused on edge cases, packaging, linting, licensing, and documentation.

 ### What worked well